 What is cash flow in finance?

 Cash flow refers to the net movement of cash in and out of a business.
-Positive cash flow means more money is coming in than going out, indicating financial stability.
-Negative cash flow means more money is going out than coming in, which could signal financial trouble.
+Positive cash flow indicates more money is incoming than outgoing, signifying financial health.
+Negative cash flow means more cash is outgoing, potentially highlighting financial concerns.

 Other Investment Products